fetchrobotics/docs/source/teleop.rst

 button (0).

-Some controllers, such as the arm and head controllers, will attempt to hold position indefintely.
+Some controllers, such as the arm and head controllers, will attempt to hold position indefinitely.
 Sometimes this is not desired.
 Holding button (4) for 1 second will stop all controllers except the base controller and the arm gravity compensation.